-Travis Doak enters his fifth year at West Virginia University as assistant coach and is responsible for coaching vault, bars and floor.
+Travis Doak enters his ninth year at his alma mater and his third as the team’s associate head coach.
+He is responsible for coaching vault, beam and floor.
 He also oversees the Mountaineers’ recruiting efforts.

 Doak played a major role in 2012, helping the Mountaineers transition under first-year coach Jason Butts and parlay the change into instant success.

-In addition to the Mountaineers’ EAGL title, the team’s league-best seventh and first since 2008, WVU advanced to the NCAA Auburn Regional Championships as the No. 5 seed and finished in fifth place with a 195.9 score, the team’s best-ever regional point total.
+In addition to the Mountaineers’ league-best seventh EAGL title, the team’s first since 2008, WVU advanced to the NCAA Auburn Regional Championships as the No. 5 seed and finished in fifth place with a 195.9 score, the team’s best-ever regional point total.
 With seven wins at the league championship, WVU finished the year with a 21-5 record, the program’s first 20-win season since 2008.

-The Mountaineers collected four individual league titles en route to the team win, with Sloanhoffer finishing first on vault, bars and the all-around, and freshman Beth Deal taking the win on beam.
-The squad’s league-winning score of 196.475 was the 10th-best mark in program history.
+The Mountaineers collected four individual league titles en route to the team win, with Sloanhoffer finishing first on vault, bars and the all-around, and Deal taking the win on beam.

 Sloanhoffer ended the season ranked nationally on vault, beam and the all-around.
 Four gymnasts were ranked on vault in the Southeast Region, while three gymnasts each were ranked on bars and floor.
 As a team, the Mountaineers ranked in the nation’s top 10 on floor for three straight weeks.
 The team never dropped out of the top 25 on floor and ended the year ranked No. 21.